-Enter my husband who has spent the last eight years begging me to make this dish since he enjoyed it every day when he lived in Brazil.
+Enter my husband who has spent years begging me to make this dish since he enjoyed it every day when he lived in Brazil.

 I couldn’t very well deny the tike when he was the one who gave me the cookbook.

 And now I owe my newfound love of this simple and classic dish to my 4-year old and my begging husband.

 This meal is so incredibly flavorful, it tastes like it’s been simmering on the stove for hours.

 Not to mention that it is cheap, healthy, and absolutely filling.
 It really is a one-pot wonder and is so very fantastically tasty!

 I don’t, but if you find the beans are too liquidy, you can drain them or you can simmer longer, that will help too!

 No, I leave it uncovered to reduce some of the liquid.

 Chips and a really great dip, like this Spinach Artichoke Dip